 - Think about your risk tolerance.
 How much risk are you willing to take on?

 - Research different investment options.
-There are many different types of investments available, so it’s important to do your research and choose the option that is right for you.
+Many different types of investments are available, so it’s essential to research and choose the correct option.

 Contact Your Former Employer.

-The easiest approach to check up on a previous 401(k) plan is to contact the human resources department or a third-party administrator (TPA) at the company where you used to work.
+The most straightforward way to check up on a previous 401k plan is to contact the human resources department or a third-party administrator (TPA) at the company where you worked.

 U.S. Department of Labor’s Employee Benefits Security Administration